FurioColombo/zenyth-polisint/README.md

 ## Features
-PolisinT is roughly composed of six sections:
+ZenyT PolisinT is roughly composed of six sections:

 - Oscillators:
   - Custom polyphony was implemented from scratch;